Top 5 vice presidential debate moments between Pence, Harris

 WHAT A NEW FOX NEWS NATIONAL POLL SAYS ABOUT THE BIDEN-TRUMP PRESIDENTIAL RACE

-Pence said that President Trump kept his word when he moved the U.S. Embassy in Israel to Jerusalem and emphasized that Trump has overseen significant successes in the fight against ISIS.
+Pence said Trump kept his word when he moved the U.S. Embassy in Israel to Jerusalem and emphasized that Trump has overseen significant successes in the fight against ISIS.

 Pence then attacked Biden over the death of Kayla Mueller, who was abducted by ISIS along with her boyfriend in 2013 after leaving a Doctors Without Borders hospital in Aleppo, Syria.
 Mueller's parents blame the Obama administration for failing to save her life and were Pence's guests at the debate Wednesday.

 "The reality is that when Joe Biden was vice president, we had an opportunity to save Kayla Mueller," Pence said.
 "The military came into the Oval Office, presented a plan.
 They said they knew where Kayla was...
 But when Joe Biden was vice president, they hesitated for a month.
-And when armed forces finally went in, it, was clear she had been moved two days earlier."
+And when armed forces finally went in, it was clear she had been moved two days earlier."

 "I'm so sorry," Harris said to Mueller's parents before going on to attack Trump for his reported comments about military members.

 "This is about a pattern of Donald Trump's where he has referred to our men who are serving in our military as suckers and losers," Harris said.
-"Donald Trump, who went to Arlington Cemetery and stood above the graves of our fallen heroes and said, 'what's in it for them?'
+"Donald Trump, who went to Arlington Cemetery and stood above the graves of our fallen heroes and said, 'What's in it for them?'
 Because, of course, you know, he only thinks about what's in it for him."

 "President Donald Trump not only respects but reveres all of those who serve in our armed forces," Pence said.
 "And any suggestion otherwise is ridiculous."

-Pence demanded longer time to respond to Harris's accusations but Page wouldn't let him continue, citing the fact that the campaigns had agreed to certain rules.
+Pence demanded more time to respond to Harris' accusations, but Page wouldn't let him continue, citing the fact that the campaigns had agreed to certain rules.
 Pence continued to talk about the military issue after being asked a question about abortion.

 VICE PRESIDENTIAL DEBATE: KAMALA HARRIS DUCKS PENCE'S COURT-PACKING QUESTION